 After setting up the Android device, the app which should be automated has to be instrumented and deployed to the device.
-The Instrumentation wizard for instrumenting and deploying an APK file can be started in the endpoint options, the 'Record Settings' dialog, or directly by starting the instrumentation wizard as described in the chapter . -
+The Instrumentation wizard for instrumenting and deploying an APK file can be started in the endpoint options, the 'Create a mobile test' dialog, or directly by starting the instrumentation wizard as described in the chapter . -

 Note It's recommended to fresh instrument your app for every new Ranorex release.
 For further information have a look at the section Mobile Testing - Versioning.

 Note The Instrumentation Wizard can be started from command line.
 For further details have a look at the section Instrumentation Wizard - Running Instrumentation Wizard from Command Line.

 Note You can also instrument and deploy your APK in a recording or from code.
 For further details have a look the chapter 'Lesson 5: Ranorex Recorder - Additional Editing Options - Types of Actions' and the API documentation of the 'InstrumentAndDeployAndroidApp' method.

 As mentioned before, the Android app KeePassDroid is taken as an example how to automate mobile applications using Ranorex.
 The APK file can be downloaded at https://storage.googleapis.com/google-code-archive-downloads/v2/code.google.com/keepassdroid/KeePassDroid-1.99.10.apk.

 Next to instrumenting and deploying your Android app, the Instrumentation Wizard allows you to update the Ranorex Service on your device as well as deploy the RXBrowser app, which enables web testing for Android.

 After choosing a device to deploy and an APK file to instrument, the process will be started by pressing the 'Next' button.